-2.1 The Data
+2.1 The data

-The SAR component of the analysis is made up of TerraSAR-X X-band acquisitions in StripMap (SM) mode.
-The intensity scenes are normalised to σ_0 and calibration is performed as per the product specifications in Fritz et al. (2007).
-The resulting scenes have a pixel spacing of 3.5 metres and a native radiometric resolution of 16 bit.
-Both HH and VV bands are acquired by the satellite simultaneously.
-This configuration of polarisations has been shown to yield valuable information for ice classification in Ressel et al. (2016)Geldsetzer and Yackel (2009).
-As only 2 bands can be acquired simultaneously, the cross-pol band is not present in the data.
+The SAR component of the analysis is made up of TerraSAR-X (X-band) acquisitions in stripmap (SM) mode.
+The intensity scenes are normalised to $\sigma_0$ and calibration is performed as per the product specifications in Fritz et al. (2007).
+The resulting scenes have a pixel spacing of 3.5 m and a native radiometric resolution of 16 bits.
+Both horizontal send, horizontal receive (HH) and vertical send, vertical receive (VV) bands are acquired by the satellite simultaneously.
+This configuration of polarisations has been shown to yield valuable information for ice classification in Ressel et al. (2016) and Geldsetzer and Yackel (2009).
+As only two bands can be acquired simultaneously, the cross-pol band is not present in the data.
 Each combination of two channels will have some shortcomings, however, so this needs to be accepted.
-The footprint of a single scenes is typically around 50x15km.
-Other SAR data is not available at the resolution and frequency to enable high spatial overlap with ALS measurements (in terms of number of pixels) at small enough time differences.
-At higher wavelengths, especially L-Band we would expect at a higher correlation between radar backscatter and ALS derived surface roughness measured at spatial intervals of 0.5 metres.
+The footprint of a single scene is typically around $50 \times 15$ km.
+Other SAR data are not available at the resolution and frequency to enable high spatial overlap with ALS measurements (in terms of number of pixels) at small enough time differences.
+At higher wavelengths, especially L-band, we would expect a higher correlation between radar backscatter and ALS-derived surface roughness measured at spatial intervals of 0.5 m.
 This would probably translate to higher classification accuracy for deformed ice.
-In terms of generality of the derived results, the complexity of the spatial distribution of classes and hence the core results derived in this study, we would expect to translate to coarser resolutions and other frequencies.
+In terms of the generality of the derived results, the complexity of the spatial distribution of classes and hence the core results derived in this study, we would expect to translate to coarser resolutions and other frequencies.

-The ALS data from Hutter et al. (2023, 2022) from 20 scenes (appendix A) between October 2019 and May 2020 are used to delineate sea ice classes.
-The data were acquired by flying a mow-the-lawn pattern over the ice near the MOSAiC central observatory.
-The resulting ALS grid has a geospatial resolution of 0.5 metres.
-For midwinter flights in high latitudes of >85°N, the post-processing of the helicopter INS/GPS data failed and ALS data processing was performed using a lower frequency real-time navigation solution with metre-scale undulations in GPS altitude that propagated to the surface elevation retrieved from the ALS.
+The ALS data from Hutter et al. (2023, 2022) from 20 scenes (Appendix A) between October 2019 and May 2020 are used to delineate sea ice classes.
+The data were acquired by flying a mowing-the-lawn pattern over the ice near the MOSAiC central observatory.
+The resulting ALS grid has a geospatial resolution of 0.5 m.
+For midwinter flights in high latitudes of $> 85^{\circ}$ N, the post-processing of the helicopter IN-

+S/GPS data failed, and ALS data processing was performed using a lower-frequency real-time navigation solution with metre-scale undulations in GPS altitude that propagated to the surface elevation retrieved from the ALS.
 The undulations in the computed freeboard could be minimised using a correction calculated from swath-to-swath overlap.
-It should be noted that the local standard deviation of the freeboard is left intact by these processing artefacts and can still be used to derive a parametrisation of the local surface roughness, where these undulations are present.
+It should be noted that the local standard deviation of the freeboard is left intact by these processing artefacts and can still be used to derive a parameterisation of the local surface roughness where these undulations are present.
 An additional measurement aside from freeboard is the surface reflectance at the wavelength of the laser (1064 nm), which is useful to identify regions of young ice that have not yet been covered by snow.
 For the acquisitions with unphysical undulations in the freeboard measurement, freeboard was not used to delineate class labels.
 Instead, only classes which could be inferred from the surface roughness and reflectivity were used.
-The footprint of a single flight is typically around 5x10km.
+The footprint of a single flight is typically around $5 \times 10$ km.